Skip to main content

 I do not hand this to everyone with stress.
 It fits a specific phenotype.

-• The patient over 40 with subtle word-finding issues: Brain fog or "tip of the tongue" moments that did not exist five years ago.
+• The patient over 40 with subtle word-finding issues.
+Brain fog or "tip of the tongue" moments that did not exist 5 years ago.

-• If you take blood thinners: PS has a mild blood-thinning profile.
+• Blood thinners.
+PS has a mild blood-thinning profile.
 If you are on warfarin, Eliquis, or similar medications, we coordinate the strategy together rather than guessing.

-• If you have a soy allergy: Many older PS products are soy-derived.
+• Soy allergy.
+Many older PS products are soy-derived.
 We almost always go with sunflower lecithin to avoid an inflammatory trigger.

 Fishtown Medicine